Canon 1100D vs Canon R

 It is notable that the Canon R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1100D does not offer wifi capability.

 So how do things add up?
 Is there a clear favorite between the Canon 1100D and the Canon R?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 1100D: